ethereum-optimism/superchain-registry/README.md

 ## Validation Go Module
 A second module exists in this repo whose purpose is to validate the config exported by the `superchain` module.
-It is a separate module to avoid import cycles and polluting downstream dependencies with things like `go-ethereum` (which is use in the validation tests).
+It is a separate module to avoid import cycles and polluting downstream dependencies with things like `go-ethereum` (which is used in the validation tests).
 The modules are tracked by a top level `go.work` file.
 The associated `go.work.sum` file is gitignored and not important to typical workflows, which should mirror those of the [CI configuration](.circleci/config.yml).

 ## CheckSecurityConfigs